Melaleuca Linariifolia "Snow In Summer" - "Budjur" Seeds

 A plant in the Myrtaceae family endemic to New South Wales and Queensland.
 Melaleuca linariifolia is a small tree growing to a height of 6–10m with distinctive and attractive white or creamy white, papery bark and a dense canopy.
 The flowers are white to creamy-white, perfumed and arranged in spikes on the ends of branches which continue to grow after flowering.
 A hardy plant, it flowers in late spring or summer, making it a popular garden shrub or small tree in mild to moderate climates.

 Melaleuca linariifolia is cultivated as an ornamental tree for parks and gardens and is also used as a screen or windbreak.
 It is also popular as a nature strip tree in Melbourne in Victoria.
 It tolerates both dry and boggy conditions and is frost hardy.
-It should be planted with caution as it can damage wastewater pipes, and is easily ignitable, so should not be planted in fire-prone areas.
-It is a food or habitat source for native animals, including many insects.
+It should be planted with caution as it can damage wastewater pipes, and is easily ignitable, so should not be planted in f1re-prone areas.
+It is a food or habitat source for n@tive an1mals, including many in$ects.

-This species is rich in essential oils, especially Terpinen-4-ol.
+This species is rich in essential oils, especially Terp1nen-4-ol.

 The Chakra Garden cannot take any responsibility for any adverse effects from the use of plants.